Dyson’s supersonic hair dryer has plummeted in price for Black Friday

 This hair tool is a staple in my routine

-If there’s one hair tool that's always high on Black Friday wishlists, it’s the Dyson supersonic.
-Second only to the airwrap in popularity, the high-tech hair dryer is one of the most sought-after items among the bevy of Black Friday beauty deals.
-With the November sales event in full swing, you can now save £100 on the tool.
+If there’s one hair tool that tops Black Friday wishlists, it’s the Dyson supersonic.
+Second only to the airwrap in popularity, this high-tech hair dryer is one of the most in-demand beauty buys of the sales.
+With Black Friday deals rolling into Cyber Monday – the final chance to shop – you can now save £100 on the tool, but these offers won’t last long.

 The supersonic marked Dyson’s first foray into the beauty world in 2016.
 Lightweight to prevent arm strain and with a powerful airflow to cut blow-drying time, it’s also impressively quiet while using innovative tech to minimise hair damage.
 Tick, tick, tick.